H.R. 1183: Fair Play for Women Act

 Colleges and universities with athletics programs

-These schools would have new annual reporting deadlines, public posting rules, training requirements, and possible lawsuits or civil penalties.
-They would also need to track detailed data on aid, spending, and coaching compensation.
+These schools would take on new annual reporting deadlines, public posting rules, and training requirements, and would need to track detailed data on aid, spending, and coaching pay.
+They could also face lawsuits and civil penalties.

 K-12 school systems

-School districts and other covered local educational agencies would have to collect and publish team-level athletics data every year.
-They would also need to train Title IX coordinators, athletics staff, PE staff, health staff, and athletes on a regular schedule.
+School districts and other covered local educational agencies would collect and publish team-level athletics data every year.
+They would also train Title IX coordinators, athletics staff, PE and health staff, and student-athletes on a regular schedule.

 State and intercollegiate athletic associations

-Associations that govern school sports would be directly covered by the bill’s anti-discrimination rules and annual training requirements.
-They could also face enforcement action if they are found out of compliance.
+Associations that govern school sports would be directly covered by the bill's anti-discrimination rules and annual training requirements.
+They could also face enforcement action if found out of compliance.

 The Education Department

-The department would have to issue guidance within 180 days, determine compliance every year, maintain the coordinator database, and publish institution-by-institution reports on participation and funding gaps every 2 years.
+The department would issue guidance within 180 days, determine compliance every year, maintain the coordinator database, and publish institution-by-institution reports on participation and funding gaps every 2 years.

 What Congress Is Saying